 Tony Lawrence 02/08/17

-Sadly we have heard that Tony passed away, aged 85, on the 27th July 2017 after a long illness.
+Sadly Tony passed away, aged 85, on the 27th July 2017 after a long illness.
 My sincere condolences go out to Tony's family, friends and former colleagues.
 Tony worked for BCAL as an Engineer in the MT Section and also played cricket for Wingspan going on many of the overseas tours.
 Tony's service was held on Tuesday 8th August at the Surrey and Sussex Crematorium, near Gatwick.

 Karen Leach 27/03/15 IAH in res then Account Exec LAX, great memories